mairfarooq21/travel-app/README.md

  **Call to Action for Mobile Apps**: A call-to-action section encouraging users to explore the mobile app version, complete with download links.

- **Footer**: Comprehensive footer section containing site and social media links for easy navigation and connectivity.

 and many more, including code architecture and reusability

 ## <a name="quick-start"> Quick Start</a>